sambegdhakal/sql_code_generator_etl/README.md

 -v /path/to/local/output:/app/output → Mounts a local folder to /app/output inside the container so you can access generated files locally.

 The default input file used inside the container is:

-bash
-Copy code
 /app/transformation_files/Transformation_logic.xlsx

 The default output file is:

-bash
-Copy code
 /app/transformation_files/transformed_with_sql.xlsx
 📝 Using Your Own Input File
 If you want to use your own Transformation_logic.xlsx or change the output location: